Ab initio uncertainty quantification in scattering analysis of microscopy: Real experimental analysis

 A recent approach \cite{lennon2023data} aimed to automate the process, using MSD versus $\Delta t$ curves estimated by MPT.
 However, these MSD curves are non-smooth and therefore extra efforts are required to smooth the MSD curves before implementing the superposition.
-DDM has also been utilized to explore gelation behaviors, although its use has typically been limited to an initial screening function, as demonstrated in \cite{martineau2022engineering}.
-One identifies gelation when displacement falls below a specific threshold, at which point it is challenging to analyze subtle displacements using DDM.
+DDM has also been utilized to explore gelation behaviors, though manually superposing the MSD curves is still needed.
+In \cite{martineau2022engineering}, DDM is used as an initial screening step and the authors identify gelation when displacement falls below a threshold, at which point it is challenging to analyze subtle displacements using DDM, whereas the pre-specified wave-vector range can affect the estimation.
 In \cite{meleties2022high}, the authors conducted MSD fitting using both MPT and DDM.
-They extracted the log-slope of MSD curves using MPT and subsequently fit a logit function to these slopes to identify gelation.
+Then they extracted the log-slope of MSD curves from MPT and subsequently fit a logit function to these slopes to identify gelation.

 Here, we study the gelation of SG:NH2 = 1:1 tetraPEG mixtures.
-These functional groups react stoichiometrically to form highly regular networks (Fig \ref{fig:solgel_exp}(a)).
-Stock solutions for both 4-arm polyethylene glycol (PEG) polymers (100 mg/mL) were prepared to ensure that the sample was well-mixed.
+These functional groups react stoichiometrically to form highly regular networks (Fig. \ref{fig:solgel_exp}(a)).
+Stock solutions for both 4-arm PEG polymers (100 mg/mL) were prepared to ensure that the sample was well-mixed.
 Due to the spontaneous nature of the SG-NH2 reaction, the reaction rate is entirely controlled by solution concentration, hence, we choose this system to benchmark the gelation time, which can be compared to previous study \cite{parrish2020nanoparticle} with a reported gelation time of $\sim$ 44 min for a concentration of 20 mg/mL polymer.
 To counter hydrolysis, which is known to occur for SG groups dispersed in water, the 4-arm PEG-SG stock solution was prepared in DMSO.
 We first plot the estimated MSD by MPT in Fig. \ref{fig:solgel_exp}(b), which shows that the probe movements are initially diffusive, but at longer $T$, the probe motion becomes subdiffusive and the onset of a solid plateau begins to appear at longer $\Delta t$'s, meaning the particle becomes caged within the developing network.